cristian04/hugo-website/content/posts/kubeview.md

 series = ['kubernetes','visualization']
 +++
 On the past few months, I've been using `kubeview` for my trainings.
-It allows me to show a graphic representation of my kubernetes infrastructure, allowing students to better understand what is happening under the different
+It allows me to show a graphic representation of my kubernetes infrastructure, allowing students to better understand what is happening under the different kubernetes components.

 # Installation